DemolitionStudios/visualprogramming.net/README.md

 # visualprogramming.net

-is a preliminary website for vvvv.
+The new website for vvvv.

+Local build:
 * download Hugo Extended, unzip and place that into your programs folder,
 * add it to your path (environment variables),
 * powershell: